-Money Laundering Case: ED to question Robert Vadra again today, all eyes on Priyanka's move
+Robert Vadra grilled by ED for third time in money laundering case

-New Delhi, Feb 9: Robert Vadra, Congress chief Rahul Gandhi's brother-in-law, is likely to be questioned by the Enforcement Directorate for the third day on Saturday in connection with a probe into allegations he laundered money to purchase illegal foreign assets.
+New Delhi, Feb 9: Robert Vadra, Congress chief Rahul Gandhi's brother-in-law, on Saturday appeared before the Enforcement Directorate (ED) for the third time in connection with a probe into allegations of money laundering in purchase of assets abroad.

-The ED will question Robert Vadra for third time this week.
-According to reports, the ED will question Vadra about the ownership of his London property.
+Vadra arrived at the central probe agency's office at Jamnagar House in central Delhi at about 10.45 am in his private vehicle.

 Robert Vadra was questioned for 6 hours by ED on day 1.
 On day 2, he was questioned for 9 hours.
 It remains to be seen how much time Vadra spends in ED office today.